esphome/esphome-docs/components/sensor/wifi_signal.rst

         name: "WiFi Signal Sensor"
         update_interval: 60s

 Note: since this sensor has a static uniqueid reported to Home Assistant, you can only have one sensor of this type in a device.
-If you want to have another, use the :ref:`copy-sensor`:
+If you want to have another, use the :ref:`_copy_sensor`:

 .. code-block:: yaml